Bernardstanislas/phenix-server/README.md

 Install the server from the Ubuntu Server 22.04 iso.

-Choose regualar Ubuntu server over minimized version.
+Choose regular Ubuntu server over minimized version.

 Check "Install OpenSSH server", and add a SSH identity from your Github handle.